Making a budget

 Off-campus student space

-A great place to hang out is the Dalhousie Agricultural Students’ Association (DASA) Lounge on the bottom floor of Cox Institute (Cox 32).
+A great place to hang out is the Dalhousie Agricultural Students’ Association (DASA) Lounge in the Student Learning Commons in the MacRae Library.
 It's a great place to relax between classes, grab a coffee and heat up your lunch, chat with the DASA executive, check out events and activities, or just take a break on one of our comfy couches!
 The DASA lounge is also available to be booked in the evenings and is a great spot for group projects and meetings.

 There are a number of public holidays observed in Canada: